Scotland Road Trip Itinerary (10 Days)

 Lunch was at Porter & Rye– very tasty and a great environment!
 We then left Glasgow and drove for 1.5 hours back to Edinburgh, to check in to our new hotel.

-We stopped at Stockbridge Market specifically, and enjoyed a Spanish paella food stall while being serenaded with a local primary school’s bagpipe band!
+We stopped at Stockbridge Market next.
 This area is so lively and fun, definitely come by here!

 Continuing our walk, we made it to Calton Hill.
-This involved a quick uphill hike, but had gardens, a museum, and a scenic overlook at the top.
+This involves a quick uphill hike, but has a scenic overlook at the top.

-Needing a break from all that walking, we naturally found ourselves at the “The Scotch Whisky Experience” building.
-Is it touristy?
-Absolutely.
-Is it still fun and worth doing?
-Definitely!
-The tasting tour lasts about 2 hours, and must be booked in advance.
+Needing a break from all that walking, we found ourselves at the “The Scotch Whisky Experience” building.
+A tasting tour lasts about 2 hours, and must be booked in advance.

 As one does in Scotland, we finished off the day at Biddy Mulligan’s pub for unhealthy food and more drinks! 🍻